marijanstupar/hrnews-markov/README.md

 Codecademy final project.

 General idea:
  * scrub Croatian news sites for raw text
  * feed it to a Markov chain

- * gei it to create its own headlines
+ * get it to create its own headlines
  * tweet results